 REMOVAL OF IMPLANTED METAL DEVICES

 Metal pins, screws, staples, or plates may be used to hold the bone in place during healing.
-Most orthopedic surgeons prefer to wait several months to a year before removing any large metal implants.
-Removal of implanted devices requires another surgery using general anesthesia.
+Most orthopedic surgeons will wait several months to a year before removing any large metal implants.
+Another surgery is needed to remove the implanted devices.